henley-regatta/adventofcode2020/README.md

   * `day2part2.py` - would it surprise anyone to find I had off-by-one problems getting chars out?
 Relies on JSON from part1.
 Does get right answer

   * `day3part1.py` - This one I'm actually fairly happy with, as a solution:
+  * `day3part2.py` - And this is a fairly logical extension.
+The answer's silly but that's the point, right?

 ## grr peer pressure